ErickShepherd/brackets-open-in-linux-terminal/README.md

 OR

-Use the keyboard shortcut Ctrl-Shift-T
+Use the keyboard shortcut Alt-T